 Other DAR scholarships can be found here!

-- Must enroll in a four-year college the first semester following high school graduation.
+4. Must enroll at an Eligible Four-Year College or University the first semester following high school graduation.

-- Must apply for eligible Federal and State grants.
+7. Must apply for Federal and State grants if eligible.

 To be eligible for the USDA/1890 National Scholars Program scholarship a student must: